osamuaoki/nanoBoot/README.md

  $ watch lsusb
 ```

 If this bootloader is started, you should see "Atmel".

-(Please note, this bootloader doesn't blink LED.)
+Please note, this bootloader turns on LED upon starting.

+(Sometimes LED is on but the loader sign as "Atmel" doesn't show up on `lsusb`.
+If so, try more reset button presses.)

 Then program MCU with, e.g., a `LED.hex` firmware as:

 ```
  $ sudo hid_bootloader_cli -mmcu=atmega32u4 -v LED.hex
 ```
+Please note, this bootloader turns off LED upon finish programming.

 ## Documentation